akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 values are initialised at small random values, and the bias values are initialised at 0.

 The artificial neurons are organised in layers.
+We will have 3 types of layers:
+* The input layer.
+The input layer contains the input values without any weight or bias multiplication.
+In our case this is an input vector with 2 elements (shrub height and leave size).
+* The output layer.
+The output layer is the final layer of our neural network, and outputs the predicted value.
+* A hidden layer.
+Any layer that is not the input layer or the output layer is called a hidden layer.
+Their outputs are not directly observable.

-We will have the input layer, 3 artificial neurons in the first hidden layer, 3 artificial neurons in the second hidden layer and a final layer with 1 artificial neuron.
+We can chain these layers together.
+The number of hidden layers and the number of neurons in each layer is for us to decide.
+For this example, we will have the input layer, 3 artificial neurons in a first hidden layer, 3 artificial neurons in a second hidden layer and finally the output layer with 1 artificial neuron.
-As you can see, any layer that is not the input layer or the output layer is called a 'Hidden' layer.
-Things such as the number of layers and the number of artificial neurons in each layer that define the architecture of a neural network are called **hyperparameters**.

 From layer to layer, every artificial neuron is connected using weights.
-This means that with 2 input values and 3 neurons in the first hidden layer we will have (2 x 3 ) 6 weights in between.
+This means that with 2 input elements and 3 neurons in the first hidden layer we will have (2 x 3 ) 6 weights in between.
 From the first hidden layer to the second hidden layer, we will have 9 weights (3 * 3), and from the second hidden layer to the final layer we will have 3 weights (3 * 1).
 The number of bias units equals the number of neurons, so that means in total our neural network will have 25 parameters (6 + 9 + 3 + 7).